Liao civilization: People

+A 2025 study found that Hongshan populations inherited genetic contributions from three main sources: Ancient Northeast Asians (ANA), Neolithic Yellow River farmers (NYR), and Shandong hunter-gatherers (Shandong_HG).
+The ANA-related ancestry likely came from the earlier local Zhaobaogou culture, while the NYR-related ancestry was associated with the Yangshao culture and may have been introduced indirectly by Middle Neolithic farmers from the Dawenkou culture migrating northward from Shandong.
+These Dawenkou-related farmers carried about 40% ancestry from an early Neolithic Shandong hunter-gatherer lineage and about 60% from a Yangshao-related lineage.
+Thus, the study’s authors also model Hongshan populations as a mixture of Dawenkou-related and ANA-related populations.
+Likewise, another study modeled Hongshan populations as a 50:50 mixture of Yellow River populations and ANA populations, with Yellow River populations being represented by Middle Neolithic Yellow River farmers and Early Neolithic coastal Northern East Asians.
+The Hongshan population can also be modeled as a two-way admixture of Early Holocene southeastern Mongolian populations, who have more Yumin affinities, and coastal Shandong hunter-gatherers.
+The presence of haplogroup N1 is attributed to these southeastern Mongolian populations.
+The Hongshan population is additionally estimated to have excess affinities with southeastern Mongolian populations instead of Yellow River or Amur River groups.

 The formation and development of the Lower Xiajiadian culture population was likely a complex process affected by admixture of ethnically different people.
 The Lower Xiajiadian culture of the West Liao River included people carrying haplogroups from northern Asia but there was genetic evidence of migration of farmers from the Central Plains (Zhongyuan).
 The climate of the West Liao River valley was warmer at the beginning of the Early Bronze Age, which may be one of the driving forces for the northward migration of the Central Plains farming population.
 An archaeological study showed that the painted potteries of the Lower Xiajiadian were influenced by the Erlitou culture.
 The people of the Dadianzi site of Inner Mongolia received the haplogroup O3 from the immigrants of the Central Plains, and a Lower Xiajiadian individual was identified to possess both the maternal lineage of D4 and paternal lineage of O3-M122.
 Due to a cooling climate, part of the Lower Xiajiadian culture population migrated to the south and influenced the Central Plains.
 Among the Yin Ruins relics of Shang Dynasty, artefacts with northern cultural influences have been identified.
+One study estimated that the Lower Xiajidian culture population (WLR_LN) received significant Yellow River input at 74%–88%, with the rest being derived from the preceding Hongshan population (or WLR_MN) or Early Neolithic Amur River (AR_EN) groups.
+Genetic continuity between the Hongshan and Lower Xiajidian culture populations was also ensured through the intermediate Xiaoheyan culture population, who could be modeled as a mixture of Early Neolithic Sitaimengguying-related (66.9% ± 6.5%) and Shandong Dawenkou-related (33.1% ± 6.5%) populations, similar to the Hongshan population.